 K.L.B.
 Barsotti is a writer and artist living in the historic neighborhood of Columbus Park in downtown Kansas City, Missouri, with three cats, a bundle of rats, one husband, and one father, who taught her to be a full-fledged troublemaker and grumbletonian, for which she is forever grateful.
-Her mother taught her to laugh.

 According to some people, Kate has too many typewriters.